Last updated on July 1st, 2019

 Michigan is the 10th most populous and the 11th most extensive of the United States.
 It lies in the Great Lakes and Midwestern regions of the United States.
 The state attained statehood on January 26, 1837, becoming the 26th state to join the union.
 It has five (5) bordering states including Ohio, Wisconsin, Illinois, Indiana, Minnesota (water border).
 See the full list of states and their borders here.
 Michigan (nicknamed: Great Lake State) has 83 counties.
 The state’s capital is Lancing.
 The abbreviation for Michigan is MI.

 1. Michigan is the only state in the U.S which consists of two peninsulas – the Lower (mainly an industrial area) and Upper Peninsulas (sparsely populated but mineral-rich).[1,5]

-2. The state has an estimated 65,000 inland lakes and ponds.
+2. Michigan has an estimated 65,000 inland lakes and ponds.
 This puts any person in the state within a distance of six miles from a natural water source.

 4. The state is also home to the headquarters of three major automobile manufacturing companies (General Motors Corp., Chrysler LLC, and Ford Motor Co.) in the world.

-5. The state also has one of the world’s longest suspension bridges – the Mackinac Bridge.
+5. Michigan has one of the world’s longest suspension bridges – the Mackinac Bridge.
 It is five miles long and connects the Upper Peninsula to the other parts of the state.

 6. The first factory to assemble cars on a moving assembly line – the Highland Park Ford plant – is in Michigan.
 In 1978, it became a National Historic Landmark.
 This place was the second production facility for Henry Ford’s famous Model T. The famous Henry Ford Museum is also situated in the state.[3,4]